Novel constants based on the generalization of Von Neumann-Jordan constant: Introduction

-The paper is organized as follows: we introduced the constant $L^{\prime}_{\mathrm{Y}}(\lambda,X)$ in the next section and its connection between Hilbert spaces is investigated.
-Furthermore, the relationship between the constant $L^{\prime}_{\mathrm{Y}}(\lambda,X)$ and other well-known constants is emphasized in terms of nontrivial inequalities.
-In the last section, we establish a new necessary condition for Banach spaces have normal structure in the form of $L^{\prime}_{\mathrm{Y}}(\lambda,X)$.
+In section \ref{s1}, we first introduce the constant $C^{\prime}_{\mathrm{NJ}}(\lambda, X)$.
+The relationship between this new constant and other well-known constants is emphasized in terms of nontrivial inequalities.
+Furthermore, we establish a new necessary condition for Banach spaces have normal structure in the form of $C^{\prime}_{\mathrm{NJ}}(\lambda, X)$.
+Next, we introduce a constant $C^{\prime\prime}_{\mathrm{NJ}}(\lambda, X)$ and give an example of its value in a particular space.